Briefgarde/TP-Convolution/rapport.md

 ### Part 2 : 2D convolution.

 In 2D convolution, the easiest way to think about it is with an image, as an image is, after all, just a matrix of pixel (as long as it's in grayscale).
 Then, our kernel is also a matrix, but its function is still the same.
-For a given point $i,j$, the kernel capture all the points around it that fit the kernel (once again, think of the kernel as being centered around the point, and checking which values fits in it), multiplie the values of those points by the value of their element wise "partner" in the kernel, sum all of this up, and that sum is the value of the new, convoluted $i,j$.
+For a given point $i,j$, the kernel capture all the points around it that fit the kernel (once again, think of the kernel as being centered around the point, and checking which values fits in it), multiplie the values of those points by the value of their element wise pair in the kernel, sum all of this up, and that sum is the value of the new, convoluted $i,j$ value.

-Just like before, the elements in the kernel must all still add up to 1.

 #### First kernel : Edge detection